mslonina/Mechanic/README.md

 The core code is based on the MPI Task Farm model and the HDF5 data storage specification.
 It may be installed system-wide and become a helper tool for users, who need to perform a large number of serial computations.
-The code has been tested on large CPU-clusters, as well as desktop computers and works equally well (the Linux and MAC OS X operating systems are actively maintained).
+The code has been tested on large CPU-clusters, as well as desktop computers and works equally well (the Linux and Mac OS X operating systems are actively maintained).

 Mechanic is BSD-licensed.
 The source code package comes with few example